hectoresp/aim-game-ursina/README.md

 ## Setup

-To execute this program go to your console and type the following line or execute the .exe file:
+To execute this program go to your console and type the following line:
 ```
 $ python main.py
 ```